 Save money by using the bus to get around Honduras

 It’s very easy to get around Honduras by bus.
-Long-distance services are divided into three categories: servicio a escala or parando (local buses that make many stops and are packed to the brim with people, assorted luggage and occasional live chickens); servicio directo (faster, pricier and more comfortable services) and servicio de lujo (air-conditioned European- and Brazilian-made buses with reclining seats).
+Long-distance services are divided into three categories: servicio a escala or parando (local buses that make many stops and are packed to the brim with people and assorted luggage); servicio directo (faster, pricier and more comfortable services) and servicio de lujo (air-conditioned European- and Brazilian-made buses with reclining seats).

 Directo or lujo buses are best for comfort and safety; reputable bus companies include Viana Transportes and Hedman Alas.
 Many buses tend to depart early in the day; it’s best to avoid overnight journeys as they are more prone to accidents and occasional holdups by robbers.

-It can be quicker to reach your destination aboard a local minibus, but they tend to drive at breakneck speeds and there’s a greater chance of you not arriving at all, compared to the more sedate journeys on full-sized buses.
+It can be quicker to reach your destination aboard a local minibus, but they tend to drive at breakneck speeds compared to the more sedate journeys on full-sized buses.